 The worst metabolic health is the GKI = 20 population (green dots at the bottom of the chart) with high blood glucose levels and low ketones.
 This means that glucose values are twenty times that of the ketone values.

 Meanwhile, the people with the lower glucose and the higher ketone are likely to be in a better place metabolically.
 They will be more likely to experience the positive therapeutic benefits associated with “being in ketosis”.

 Before you go chasing a super low GKI value, be aware that most people are not going to get GKI values under than 2.0 until they fast for a few days, even if they are following a ketogenic diet.
 The chart below shows what you could expect if you fasted for seven days.

 The glucose : acetone index

-Both Michel Lundell from Ketonix and Dave Korsunsky from Heads of Health recently told me that, building on the GKI concept, a number of people are tracking the ratio between their breath acetone readings and their glucose levels.
+Both Michel Lundell from Ketonix and Dave Korsunsky from Heads of Health recently told me that, building on the GKI concept, a number of people are finding it more useful to track the ratio between their breath acetone readings and their glucose levels.

 In order to better understand the relationship between breath acetone and ketones, I have plotted about two and a half thousand glucose and breath ketone readings taken at the same time in the chart below.